What is the Best and Quickest Way to Learn American Sign Language (ASL)?

 If you live in an area that does not have a concentration of Deaf people you will want to rethink the adoption of a deaf child.
 Raising a deaf child with minimal skill in ASL and WITHOUT the influence of native ASL signers and successful members of the Deaf community as role models will greatly limit the ability for your adopted son or daughter to thrive and reach their greatest potential.

 To help you better understand, this would be similar to your trying to raise your adopted child (who possibly knows no spoken language when they come home) to speak Spanish at the same time you are learning it, assuming you have never known Spanish before, then never giving them the opportunity to hear a native-Spanish speaker or associate with Hispanic people, even though you want your child’s spoken Spanish to be the best.
-You should be able to imagine how much longer it would take for you and your adopted child to be able to communicate well enough to begin to bond using Spanish (not your native spoken English) and what precious time would be lost in that long process to attain that level of language needed for comprehending what each other are saying.
-And the limitations caused by never allowing interaction with those whom your child most identify with and will eventually become associated with.
+You should be able to imagine how much longer it would take for you and your adopted child to be able to communicate well enough to begin to bond using Spanish (not your native spoken English).
+And what precious time would be lost in that long process to attain that level of language needed for comprehending what each other are saying.
+The limitations caused by never allowing interactions with those whom your child most identifies with and will eventually become most associated with will have great impact on their development in many areas.

 Check-in your community for a state Deaf school.
 Check local community colleges and universities.
 ASL classes are sometimes available at these educational institutions.
 Having other students to practice with, in a live classroom setting is beneficial, more so than ASL classes on-line.